Updated April 2019

 It is estimated that there are approximately 24,000 different association meetings organised on a regular basis.
 The ICCA Association Database has collected information on approximately 80% of them.
 A difference in rankings by just a small number of meetings should always be considered with this in mind, and incorporate the fact that a future snapshot will represent different numbers.
 Nevertheless, the ICCA statistics provide a very good indication of trends; a continuously rising position in the destinations ranking for a couple of years in a row does indicate a reliable trend.

-The public release date of the new 2016 country and city rankings by number of meetings is Monday 8 May at noon (CEST; UTC+2h).
-To allow members to prepare the release of their new position in the ICCA 2016 rankings, we release the new figures a couple of days earlier under embargo to members only in an upgraded version of the Destination Comparison Tool in My ICCA, on Wednesday 3 May.
+The public release date of the new 2018 country and city rankings by number of meetings is Monday 13 May 2019 at noon (CET).
+To allow members to prepare the release of their new position in the ICCA 2018 rankings, we release the new figures a couple of days earlier under embargo to members only in the Destination Comparison Tool in My ICCA, on Wednesday 8 May.

 On this day, we will send all official ICCA contacts a notification email when the new figures are available.
-When accessing the new figures a couple of days before the public release date, we kindly ask you to not publicize any news on the 2016 figures before next Monday 8 May at noon (CEST; UTC+2h), when ICCA will send out an ICCA press release to announce the new country and city rankings.
+When accessing the new figures a couple of days before the public release date, we kindly ask you to not publicize any news on the 2018 figures before next Monday 13 May at noon (CET), when ICCA will send out an ICCA press release to announce the new country and city top 20 rankings by number of international association meetings. .

 This way we all publish the rankings simultaneously, which avoids creating confusion and gives all members a couple of days to prepare and plan their news releases.